Making a green smoothie was one of the first steps I took in my journey of self-care and self-love.

 Blend water & carrots until smooth (if you don’t have a high-powered blender you might want to leave the carrot out).
 Add kale, Nutrimeal, cucumbers, apple, banana, & chia seeds and blend until smooth.
 Taste test the smoothie, if you need additional sweetness add the stevia now then add the ice and blend again until smooth.

 I really enjoy adding cucumbers to my smoothies in the summer months because my garden is producing them in mass and I need to get them used.
 They also have a high nutrition content, they are high in antioxidants, highly anti-inflammatory and highly hydrating so they carry quite the bang for your buck!

 I usually also add 1/2 of a banana because it helps the smoothie with sweetness as well as making it more creamy and less “juicy”.
 If I happen to be out of banana I like adding about 1/4 of an avocado in for the creaminess and fat.

 Taking care of yourself is the perfect expression of self-love.

 Hoping you enjoy your greens today!

-If you like this recipe make sure you pin it and share with your friends and family either through Facebook, Twitter or by sending them the URL to this page.
+If you like this recipe for the Perfect Green Smoothie make sure you pin it and share with your friends and family either through Facebook, Twitter or by sending them the URL to this page.
 Thanks!